 Dr. Peter Plumley – Research Associate Professor, Civil and Environmental Engineering

-Dr. Peter Plumley is the Exhibits Project Manager at the Milton J. Rubenstein Museum of Science & Technology and a Science and Research Associate Professor in the Civil and Environmental Engineering department at Syracuse University.
+Dr. Peter Plumley is the Chief Program Officer at the Milton J. Rubenstein Museum of Science & Technology and Research Associate Professor in the Civil and Environmental Engineering department at Syracuse University.
 He is an Earth Scientist with an extensive background in computers and technology.
 Dr. Plumley’s research has been in the areas of plate tectonics and application of paleomagnetic techniques to regional tectonics.
-His expertise also lies in the areas of interactive computational programming, and Computer Aided Virtual Environments (CAVEs).
 His most recent and active research is focused on educational issues of secondary students related to motivation and the Science of Learning.
 Dr. Plumley was responsible for development and implementation of K-12 outreach for the College of Engineering and Computer Science.
 Students impacted by his outreach programs number approximately 2,000 students from middle schools (4th – 8th grade) per year and 2,100 high school students (9th – 12th grade) per year.
 Dr. Plumley was honored with “2003 College Educator of the Year,” by the Technology Alliance of Central New York and the 2011 Post-Standard Achievement Award for years of working to excite young people in Central New York about learning science and engineering.